Skip to main content

 Creating Custom Cover Sheets using Visualforce Pages

-The following steps will detail how to create custom Cover Sheets that can be included in the Application PDF for Application reviewers.
-In the following example, you’ll create a custom cover sheet for the Test object, available in the TargetX Recruitment Manager package.
+The steps below outline how to create custom Cover Sheets that can be included in the Application PDF for reviewers.
+In this example, you'll create a custom Cover Sheet for the Test object, which is part of the TargetX Recruitment Manager package.

 Create a FieldSet